raphink/geni-mcp/README.md

 }
 ```

 > **Note on token persistence:** Cloud Functions are stateless.
-For production use, store tokens in [Cloud Secret Manager](https://cloud.google.com/secret-manager) or [Firestore](https://cloud.google.com/firestore) by implementing a custom `TokenStore`.
+The OAuth flow issues fresh tokens per session via the built-in MCP OAuth server. `GENI_CLIENT_ID` and `GENI_CLIENT_SECRET` are loaded at runtime from Cloud Secret Manager.

 ## First use — OAuth flow